 The pathetic condition of Shekhawati heritage gems

-With the fall of Silk Route trade, Mandawa was abandoned
+With the fall of the Silk Route trade, Mandawa was abandoned

 Today it is a slice of quintessential rural India